Although you can find a lot of diabetes information online, good diabetes books are still great sources of knowledge.

 Bright Spots & Landmines – Adam Brown (I)

 Adam Brown (Managing Editor of Diatribe) shares his best tips for tackling food, mindset, exercise, and sleep.
 Since diabetes is a full-time job and can be emotionally and physically demanding, his aim is to give you the tools to make the daily diabetes decisions that matter and focus less on those decisions that are less important.
-For a full review of the book, see this post on Diabetes Strong.

 Ginger Vieira and Jennifer Smith, CDE & RD, guide you through preparing for pregnancy – from conception to birth and through the challenges of managing your blood sugars during postpartum.
 It’s the only book on the market today dedicated entirely to pregnancy with type 1 diabetes (that I know of) and Ginger’s own experience as a mother living with diabetes shines through.